Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 Because neither tool solves:

-👉 how schedules actually get into the calendar
+👉 how schedules actually get created and updated

 ---